BUILD AND CONFIGURATION REVIEWS

 Build and Configuration Reviews Methodology

-Our secure configuration reviews are aligned with the best practice in each area including the following secure hardening standards:
+Our team is committed to ensuring, that as our customer, you receive the utmost value out of our team consultancy services and look forward to developing a long-lasting business company relationship with you.
+Our secure configuration reviews project are aligned with the best practice in the world in each area including the following secure hardening standards:

 Generally, the following areas are considered at high-level and more test cases are added based on the exact asset and functionality.